 Also, although I am an affiliate partner now, you should know two very important things.

-Since I earned back my investment with just my first trade, I have no problem paying for it personally either.
+Since I earned back the cost of my subscription with just my first trade, I have no problem paying for it personally either.

 Also, when I signed up Chris didn’t actually have an affiliate program.
 Therefore promoting it wasn’t even a thought I entertained.

-Secondly, every dollar I earn from this partnership I will be investing back into more of Chris’s investment ideas – alongside large amounts of personal wealth as well.
+Secondly, the money I earn from this partnership, I will be investing back into more of Chris’s investment ideas – alongside large amounts of personal wealth as well.